 So our new stove will have a warming drawer on the bottom where our stove now has a regular drawer, which meant that I needed to clear out what's there and find a new spot for our potholders and cast iron pans.
 That meant cleaning out our pantry cabinet to make room.
 Right about then I saw these neat storage jars with chalk-looking labels that I fell in love with.
 Next I was on a hunt for a shelf I liked and found this one at Hobby Lobby:

 Except I'm not a fan of the old, grungy, it's-been-in-the-back-of-a-barn-for-years look.
 Yes, I know Joanna Gaines from Fixer Upper loves it and it's called distressed and she can pull it off well (so can Kent's Mom and my sisters), but it's not our favorite.
-Besides, kids give everything that look naturally after a short time anyway, right?
+Besides, kids give everything that beat-up look naturally after a short time anyway, right?
 SO my awesome brother-in-law painted it for me to match our blue fireplace wall, which runs on the opposite side of our kitchen and down through the living room, and I love how it turned out!
+(See top photo.)

 - I found the storage jars here and the labels and chalk marker here.
-They are reusable, so if you don't like how you wrote the label, you can do it over and over, and it's a good thing, trust me.
+They are reusable, so if you don't like how you wrote the label, you can do it over and over, and it's a good thing… trust me.

 - I also got these measuring scoops to put inside the jars.

 - This is the felt I used under the baskets and big jars so they didn't scratch up the shelf, and Kent put some felt pieces like these on the bottom of the legs so they won't scratch up our new wood floor after it's redone.
-(The wood floor in this picture still looks good, but in other areas it has gotten really worn.
-I'll show you pictures later!)

 It was so much fun pulling stuff from our pantry and reorganizing everything!
 And by the way, I'm still on the hunt for a middle plate I like better than the one you see here, anyone know of a good place to look for those?
 I'm going to try Hobby Lobby today.